websiteinspiration/bugsplat.rb/entries/resume.md

 [egghead.io](https://egghead.io/)

 * In charge of the Rails backend application
-* Built and maintain the payments integration that processes millions of dollars a year for egghead
+* Built and maintain the Stripe payments integration that processes millions of dollars a year for egghead
+* Built a revenue sharing system that has paid out millions of dollars to open source developers
 * Integrated SAML for our enterprise customers
 * Work with a small team of junior developers on building and maintaining the backend application